Architecture ¶

 From a high level architectural view, it’s important to understand that the platform has been designed to run efficiently on a single thread, for both backtesting and live trading.
 Much research and testing resulted in arriving at this design, as it was found the overhead of context switching between threads didn’t actually result in improved performance.

-When considering the logic of how your trading will work within the system boundary, you can expect each component to consume messages in a predictable synchronous way ( similar to the actor model ).
+When considering the logic of how your algo trading will work within the system boundary, you can expect each component to consume messages in a deterministic synchronous way ( similar to the actor model ).

 Note